LGUG2Z/elasdx/README.md

 This value defaults to `http://127.0.0.1:9200`.
 If using basic auth, the username and password can be provided using the `ELASDX_USERNAME`, `--username` or `ELASDX_PASSWORD`, `--password` environment variables and flags respectively.

+Optionally, `elasdx` can make a connection to an instance or a cluster at a `https://` url without providing a valid certificate by setting either `ELASDX_SKIP_VERIFY` or `--skip-verify`.

 ### Reindex
 The `reindex` command assumes either a file or a directory of files named to match the index template and the eventual alias desired.